Rob Kardashian Reportedly Relying On Family For Help With Dream Following Split

 Everything about Rob and Chyna’s relationship seemed to move at a fast pace as the couple first announced they were seeing each other in January 2016.
 People reports the couple first called things off just months later, in March 2016.
 However, they were back together in no time as they became engaged in April last year.

 In May 2016 they announced Chyna was expecting Dream, who was born in November.
 Of course, the couple had a few rough patches during that time and a very public breakup in December.
-It seems things were never the same after Rob shared images of his empty house with claims Chyna took Dream and left him.
+It seems things were never the same after Rob shared images of his empty house with claims that Chyna took Dream and left him.

 However, Rob seems to be spending time with his family as baby Dream is seen in their Snapchat stories more and more.
 Blac Chyna has been posting modeling photos as she’s spotted around Los Angeles with friends, but Rob seems to be keeping things more low-key as he spends time with family.